 I think you had enough of me with that preamble.
 Let’s dive into this sandy sea for this mysterious anime.

 Children of the Whales takes place in a strange post-apocalyptic environment where there are entire oceans of sand around.
 There’s a giant ship called the Mud Whale that carries hundreds of people living in this vessel as it traverses water and sand alike.
 This mystical vessel has two main groups of people.
 There are the Marked who are individuals that use psychic/magic energy called Thymia, but they have drastically shorter lifespans where they live up to their twenties or thirties if they’re lucky.
-There’s the Unmarked who have no such powers, but they live normal human lifespans and are in several leadership positions on the Mud Whale.
-The main character is a Marked recorder/scribe named Chakuro who’s fourteen years old and never saw life outside of the Mud Whale.
-That all changes where him and his peers find an unknown island and he sees a mysterious blue-haired girl allegedly named Lykos (it was the only name they could see on her coat) who starts out dead silent.
-She’s actually from an enemy kingdom that targets the Mud Whale because of an enigmatic punishment which lead that community to be in exile for nearly a century.
+There are the Unmarked who have no such powers, but they live normal human lifespans and are in several leadership positions on the Mud Whale.
+The main character is a Marked recorder/scribe named Chakuro who’s fourteen years old and has never seen life outside of the Mud Whale.
+That all changes when he and his peers find an unknown island and he sees a mysterious blue-haired girl allegedly named Lykos (it was the only name they could see on her coat) who starts out dead silent.
+She’s actually from an enemy kingdom that targets the Mud Whale because of an enigmatic punishment that leads this community to be in exile for nearly a century.
 These communities harbor their own secrets and hidden histories while blood is being shed.

 Adjustable Rating System:

 Add 1-2 points if animation means a ton to you.